Tim204/tech-writing/Writting.md

 ```

 And that's it.
 The image file gets directly downloaded into a folder in your computer.
-In my case the image is downloaded
+In my case, the image is downloaded
-to the folder where the python script is running.
+to the directory where the python script is running.
+The script can be altered to dynamically loop over multiple endpoints and download
+multiple images at once, but I would rather keep the example simple.

+Image downloaded:
 <img src="images/LoveBird.png" alt="Markdown Monster icon" style="float: left; margin-right: 10px;"/>